Rohit-Satyam/structural-biology-notes/README.md

 # structural-biology-notes
 ## Structure prediction
 [Robetta](https://robetta.bakerlab.org/) can model dimer/oligomer.
+Not suitable for peptides.

 Model Archive: Modelled structure repository: https://www.modelarchive.org/

 QC: Molprobity, Qmean (https://swissmodel.expasy.org/qmean/) (Use QMEANDisCo for most of the protein and QmeanBrane for membrane protein)

 Brownie points
 1. Autodock vina is available as a conda package [here](https://anaconda.org/bioconda/autodock-vina).
 Post installation use vina or vina_split